AI

 2c.
 Inverted conventions — call them out explicitly

 Every codebase has one of these.
 The places where your convention is the opposite of the framework default.
-Examples I’ve encountered:
+Examples I’ve encountered across audits:

 Call these out in a callout block.
 Not buried in the table.
 Not in a sub-bullet.
 A standalone ”⚠ Convention” block:

-> `containedPrimary` renders with **secondary (amber)** as the background
+> the `containedPrimary` variant renders with the **accent** palette as the

-> most committal action. `containedSecondary` is the navy button.Every model trained on standard MUI will get this wrong.
+A model trained on the average React codebase will get this wrong every time.
 The callout costs nothing and saves hours of “the agent made the wrong button colour.”

 2d.
 Quick-rules list